CorrelAid/paris-bikes/README.md

 # "Where to build new bicycle parking spots in Paris?
-Supporting data-driven decision making with open data"
+Supporting data-driven decision-making with open data"

 TL;DR This is the repository of the CorreAid project `paris-bikes` in collaboration with the City of Paris.